kaytotes/ImprovedBlizzardUI/README.md

 ImprovedBlizzardUI
 ==================

 Improved Blizzard UI is an attempt to improve the default Blizzard interface.
 This has been customized to how I personally like my UI set up.
-There is no configuration.
-Just install and go.
-Any customization can only be accomplished by modifying the addon LUA.
+There is some very basic configuration in game but things like positioning and scale of items still needs modifying directly in the LUA.

+Only 1920x1080 is supported, other resolutions will need tweaks.

+Localized for enGB / enUS / ruRU.

 === Features ===